Crystal-SDS/controller/doc/api_specification_registry.md

 }
 ```

-## Get all filters
+## Get all tenants group

-An application can get all filters registered by issuing an HTTP PUT request.
+An application can get all tenant groups registered by issuing an HTTP GET request.

 ### Request

 #### URL structure
-The URL is **/registry/filters**
+The URL is **/registry/gtenants**

 #### Method